-Syntax & semantics, orthography and readability elements (SSORE) of writing & editing
+Syntax & semantics, orthography and readability elements (SSORE)

 [W]ords form phrases, grammatical functions emerge from morphological and phrasal structure, and patterns of phrases evoke a complex meaning.